Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Nowra SA2 was $46,946 and average income was $57,818.
+AreaSearch's latest postcode level ATO data for financial year 2022 indicates that Nowra SA2 had a median income of $46,946 and an average income of $57,818.
 This is below the national averages of $49,459 (median) and $62,998 (average) for Rest of NSW.
-Based on Wage Price Index growth since financial year 2022, estimated median income in Nowra as of September 2025 would be approximately $52,866, and average income would be around $65,109.
-Census 2021 data reveals incomes in Nowra fall between the 20th and 20th percentiles nationally for household, family, and personal incomes.
-Income distribution shows that 30.2% of locals (7,338 people) earn between $1,500 - 2,999 annually, similar to broader area patterns at 29.9%.
-Housing affordability pressures are severe in Nowra, with only 80.7% of income remaining, ranking at the 17th percentile nationally.
+By September 2025, adjusting for Wage Price Index growth of 12.61%, median income in Nowra is estimated to be approximately $52,866 and average income $65,109.
+Census 2021 data shows Nowra's household, family, and personal incomes all fall between the 20th and 20th percentiles nationally.
+Income distribution reveals that 30.2% of locals (7,338 people) earn between $1,500 and $2,999 annually, similar to the broader area's pattern at 29.9%.
+Housing affordability pressures are severe in Nowra, with only 80.7% of income remaining after housing costs, ranking at the 17th percentile nationally.

 Frequently Asked Questions - Income